 Presently, we have rights to the intellectual property through trade secrets, licenses from third parties and patent applications that we own.
 Our product candidate may require specific formulations to work effectively and efficiently and these rights may be held by others.
 We may be unable to acquire or in-license any compositions, methods of use, processes or other third-party intellectual property rights from third parties that we identify.
 The licensing and acquisition of third-party intellectual property rights is a competitive area, and a number of more established companies are also pursuing strategies to license or acquire third-party intellectual property rights that we may consider attractive.
 These established companies may have a competitive advantage over us due to their size, cash resources and greater clinical development and commercialization capabilities.
-In addition, companies that preceive us to be a competitor may be unwilling to assign or license rights to us.
-We also may be unable to license or acquire third-party rights to third-party intellectual property rights to third-party intellectual property rights to third-party intellectual property rights on terms that would allow us to make an appropriate return on our investment.
+In addition, companies that perceive us to be a competitor may be unwilling to assign or license rights to us.
+We also may be unable to license or acquire third-party intellectual property rights on terms that would allow us to make an appropriate return on our investment.
 If we are unable to successfully obtain rights to third-party intellectual property rights, our business, financial condition and prospects for growth could suffer.

-If we are unable to maintain effective proprietary rights for our product candidate or any future product candidaes, we may not be able to compete effectively in our proposed markets.
+If we are unable to maintain effective proprietary rights for our product candidate or any future product candidates, we may not be able to compete effectively in our proposed markets.